Our students develop values that stick with them for life.

 Does my child have to be Catholic to attend?

-We welcome families of all faiths and backgrounds at Sacred Heart School!
-14% of our current student population is not Catholic.
+- We welcome families of all faiths and backgrounds at Sacred Heart School!
+20% of our current preschool through grade 12 student population is not Catholic.

 In the area of Catholic Life and Character Development the school has worked to enrich prayer opportunities at Sacred Heart.
 The school has hired a campus minister who helps oversee school prayer, school retreats and Faith Family activities.
 In addition to regular school Masses the school has ramped up opportunities for student prayer.
 These include a formalized schedule of Lectio Divina, rosary, adoration, prayer journaling, and regular meetings of the school Faith Families.
 The senior and junior leaders now guide their Faith Families, comprised of a group of students ranging in ages from grade 7 through 12th, who meet weekly for prayer, discussion and other faith based activities.